apache/mxnet/docs/get_started/build_from_source.md

 <div class="linux">

 Installing both `git` and `make` by following instructions on the websites is straightforward.
-We provide the instructions to build `gcc-4.8` from source codes.
+Here we provide the instructions to build `gcc-4.8` from source codes.

 1. Install the 32-bit `libc` with one of the following system-specific commands: